Using React DevTools with Tauri v2 and Vite

 - Most importantly, it won’t work with Tauri v2 because the script loads too late to properly instrument React.

 This results in the React DevTools not showing the component tree or state of your app and showing a message “Loading React Element Tree…” instead.
-When you inspect the console, you see a

 hook.sub is not a function